AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-summary-view.md

 snippet: y
 ---

-# Segment Summary View{#segment-summary-view}
+# Segment Summary View {#segment-summary-view}

-The segment summary page displays details such as name, traits in the segment, rules, performance data, and destination mapping information.
+The segment summary page displays details such as name, traits in the segment, rules performance data, and destination mapping information.

 Click a segment name from the main dashboard to access its summary page.
 Summary sections include: